botmasterai/botmasterai.github.io/docs/working-with-botmaster/bot-object.md

 #### Getting bots

-Also useful to note is that you can access all the bots added to botmaster by doing `botmaster.bots`. you can also use `botmastet.getBot` or `botmaster.getBots` to get a specific bot (using type or id);
+Also useful to note is that you can access all the bots added to botmaster by doing `botmaster.bots`. you can also use `botmaster.getBot` or `botmaster.getBots` to get a specific bot (using type or id);

 #### Writing your own bot class